lloc/Multisite-Language-Switcher/docs/user-docs/plugin-configuration.md

 ## Rewrite settings

 This part is mostly readonly and shows if there are any slugs translated.
-The pluin can save the translated slug and use it to create the correct connection.
+The plugin can save the translated slug and use it to create the correct connection.